 Several folk have noticed this phrase appearing a lot in my blog.
 I have been asked what it means in English.

-This is a good question as it is a central idea within Cognitive Behavioural Therapy (CBT) and Eye Movement De-sensitisation and Re-processing (EMDR), indeed, a lot of other therapies.
-Negative cognitions are phrases we have in our head that usually bad-mouth ourselves and/or other people.
+This is a good question as it is a central idea within Cognitive Behavioural Therapy (CBT) and Eye Movement De-sensitisation and Re-processing (EMDR) – indeed, a lot of other therapies.
+Negative cognitions are phrases we have in our head with which we usually bad-mouth ourselves and/or other people.
 In therapy it is best to concentrate on ourselves.
 Therefore, negative cognitions generally begin with “I”.

 Most of these beliefs about ourselves are concerned with basic things – control, responsibility, vulnerability, and getting it [life] wrong.

 There are many of them, as you might imagine; indeed, as many as we can all generate together.
 Some examples include:

 I am worthless … inadequate …. shameful ….. not loveable …… not good enough,

 I deserve to die. ….. to be miserable ….